ParthKolekar/chrono-holidays/README.md

 An extension for [chrono](https://github.com/wanasit/chrono) to provide parsing for holidays.

+It knows things like `thanksgiving in 2017` and `christmas`!

 ## Usage
 For now, just grab the source and run `yarn build` to get the includable `lib` directory.
 This'll be on NPM soon, I promise.

 ## Why not merge into chrono?
-I don't people to have to install holidays if they don't care.
-Probably the JSON file will end up getting fairly large.
+I don't want people to have to install holidays if they don't care.
+I expect the JSON file will end up getting fairly large.
+This doesn't duplicate chrono though, just includes it and uses its excellent custom parser support.

 ## Contributing
 Commit `yarn.lock`, not `package-lock.json`.
 Add holidays.
 Fix bugs.
 As long as it passes